-We are often asked about the protocols for visas and entry into Jordan.
-Citizens of most Western countries do not require a prearranged visa to enter Jordan and will simply be issued a tourist visa at the border when crossing into Jordan.
-This is easiest at the southern border crossing between Eilat and Aqaba (Yitzhak Rabin/Arava Border) or the northern border crossing at Beit Shean (Sheik Hussein Border).
-You will be required to pay a border tax in order to receive a visa.
+First and foremost, visas are necessary for foreign visitors to Jordan.
+Citizens of most Western countries do not require a visa in advance to enter Jordan.
+You will simply receive a tourist visa at the border when crossing into Jordan.
+This is easiest at the southern border crossing between Eilat and Aqaba (Yitzhak Rabin/Arava Border).
+It’s also simple at the northern border crossing at Beit Shean (Sheik Hussein Border).
+You will pay a border tax of around 65 USD in order to receive your visa.

-At the Allenby Bridge (between Jerusalem and Amman), no visas are issued, but if you have a prearranged visa issued in your country of origin then it is possible to cross here.
-However, it is recommended to cross at either the southern or northern borders because the waiting time and experience is generally better and easier.
+At the Allenby Bridge (between Jerusalem and Amman), no visas are issued.
+If you have a prearranged visa issued in your country of origin, only then it is possible to cross here.
+However, it is recommended to cross at either the southern or northern borders.
+Both the waiting time and experience is generally better and easier.
 All of our tours cross through these two borders.

 Below is a comprehensive list of countries that require a prearranged visa to enter Jordan.
 If your country requires prior visa clearance and you would like to join a tour to Petra or Jordan, please contact us.
-In most cases, it is possible to arrange the visa as part of your tour reservation, which we would be glad to assist you with.
+Usually, it is possible to arrange the visa as part of your tour reservation, which we would be glad to assist you with.
 You may also take care of the prior visa approval on your own.
-Whether you require prior visa clearance or not, you will still be required to pay the $60 visa fee at the border.
+Whether you require prior visa clearance or not, you must still pay the $60 visa fee at the border.

-Countries THAT REQUIRE Prior Visa Clearance to enter Jordan
+Countries THAT REQUIRE Prior Visas For Entering Jordan

-Tourists traveling on passports from the following countries do not require prior visa clearance to enter Jordan and can simply arrive at the border on the day of the tour.
-You will need to pay a $60 visa fee at the border and, if you are on one of our tours, you will also need to pay a $65 border fee.
+Tourists traveling on passports from the following countries do not require prior visa clearance to enter Jordan.
+They can simply arrive at the border on the day of the tour.
+You will need to pay a $60 visa fee at the border and if you are on one of our tours, you will also need to pay a $65 border fee.

-Please note: This information is updated as regularly as possible, however, changes to the regulations may be made without warning.
-It is highly recommended you check your country’s visa status with us when booking your tour.
+Important: This information is updated as regularly as possible, however, changes to the regulations may be made without warning.
+We recommend you check with us if your country requires visas for entering Jordan when booking your tour.